Chew Good. Look Good. Feel Good.

 What do I do if my gums are bleeding?

 Bleeding gums are a sign of gingivitis or periodontal disease.
-If you are experiencing bleeding gums, then you need to see a dentist right away in order to have the damage assessed; a treatment plan can then be created depending on the extend of your gingivitis or gum disease.
+If you are experiencing bleeding gums, then you need to see a dentist right away in order to have the damage assessed; a treatment plan can then be created depending on the extent of your gingivitis or gum disease.

 Will diabetes impact my oral health?